-- "a.
-The petitioner shall fully mitigate any condition caused by its development activities which results in deterioration of the standards referred to in paragraph 8. - b.
+"a.
+The petitioner shall fully mitigate any condition caused by its development activities which results in deterioration of the standards referred to in paragraph 8.

+b.
 The petitioner shall retain an environmental monitor, as may be mutually agreed between it and Lanaians for Sensible Growth for the purpose of monitoring the water quality standards referred to in paragraph 8.
 The monitor shall promptly make its results available to the State Department of Health.
 The monitoring program shall include baseline studies of such coastal waters and ongoing water quality monitoring on not less than a quarterly basis.
 The monitoring program will be conducted with a frequency and in a manner so as to be at least as effective, in the opinion of the monitor, as any other coastal water quality monitoring program for similar waters implemented in the State of Hawaii."

 Compliance: Petitioner has complied with this condition.
-Petitioner's consultant, Richard E. Brock, Ph.D., doing business as Environmental Assessment LLC, has been conducting an ongoing monitoring program with required reports.
-The reports, which have been submitted on a quarterly basis to the Lanai Planning Commission, Maui County Council Member G. Riki Hokama, Maui County Council, Department Of Health-Clean Water Branch, Hawaii Department of Health Environmental Planning, Hawaii Department of Land & Natural Resources, Maui Department of Planning, Lanaians for Sensible Growth, Hulopoe Beach Park Council, and the Lanai Public
+From 1989 - 2017, Petitioner's consultant, Richard E. Brock, Ph.D., doing business as Environmental Assessment LLC, had conducted ongoing monitoring with required reports.
+Starting in 2018, Marine Research Consultants, Inc. have taken over the ocean monitoring at the same sites as Dr. Brock.

+The reports, which have been submitted on a quarterly basis to the Lanai Planning Commission, Maui County Council Member Gabe Johnson, Maui County Council, Department Of Health-Clean Water Branch, Hawaii Department of Land & Natural Resources, Maui Department of Planning, Lanaians for Sensible Growth, Hulopo'e Beach Park Council, and the Lanai Public Library, demonstrate that development activities have not resulted in deterioration of the standards referenced in this Condition 8.